 Definitions

-- n.
-A body resembling an alkali in properties; one of a class of nitrogenous compounds which occur in plants in combination with organic acids, and are sometimes called the organic bases of plants, as morphine, nicotine, quinine, etc. They are intensely bitter, turn reddened litmus blue, are slightly soluble in water but readily soluble in alcohol, and have active medicinal or poisonous properties.
-Compounds having the general reactions and properties of alkaloids (ptomains) are found in decaying animal matters, being products of the decomposition of the tissues.
+- noun A body resembling an alkali in properties; one of a class of nitrogenous compounds which occur in plants in combination with organic acids, and are sometimes called the organic bases of plants, as morphine, nicotine, quinine, etc.

 - Relating to or containing alkali.

-- adj.
-Pertaining to, resembling, or containing, alkali.
+- adjective Pertaining to, resembling, or containing, alkali.

-- n.
-(Chem.)
+- noun (Chem.)
 An organic base, especially one of a class of nitrogen-containing substances occurring ready formed in the tissues of plants and the bodies of animals.

-- n. natural bases containing nitrogen found in plants
+- noun natural bases containing nitrogen found in plants

 Etymologies